ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Mostly-Tame Mimic: "Mimics your other items at random."
 	- Each individual stack has a small chance over time to switch which item it's mimicking.
+	- Has weighted tiers similar to a T1 chest.
+Tier weights can be configured.

+- Sturdy Mug: "Chance to shoot extra, unpredictable projectiles."
+	- Works on most dumbfire projectiles, but not missiles or ground-target AoEs.
+	- Stacks linearly past 100% (becomes a chance to fire a 2nd extra projectile, then a 3rd, etc.).
+	- Unlock by missing 1000 TOTAL projectile attacks.

 #### Tier-2 Item

 - Armor Crystal: "Gain armor by hoarding money."

+#### Tier-3 Item

+- H3AD-53T: "Your Utility skill builds a stunning static charge."
+	- Grants or refreshes charges of a buff.
+Running into or phasing through an enemy spends a charge to deal damage and stun.
+	- Unlock by killing a boss with a maximum damage H3AD-5T v2 explosion.

 #### Lunar Equipment

 - Silver Compass: "Shows you a path... but it will be fraught with danger."
 	- Pings the Teleporter and adds TWO stacks of Challenge of the Mountain, only ONE of which will count towards extra rewards.

+#### Tier-2 Void Item

+###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(requires Survivors of the Void DLC)

+- Armor Prism: "Gain massive armor by focusing your item build.
+Corrupts all Armor Crystals."
+	- More item types = less armor.

 #### Artifact